NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

 Now, let's add a layer of data to see which of these traps caught a mammal during the August 2018 sampling bout.
 To do this we need to look at our variables file again and see what variable gives us information about captures.
-We can see that **trapStatus** provides the information on what happended to each trap.
+We can see that **trapStatus** provides the information on what happened to each trap.
 It has categorical data on the status:

 * 0 - no data